Cairn in Snow

 The painting alludes to Christian and pagan symbolism.
 Trees and forests were seen as symbols of life endurance, longevity, and immortality.
 Sacred groves, often a group of trees in ancient times, were associated with secrecy and initiation rites, and they were regarded as untouchable.
 The main trees depicted in this painting by Friedrich appear to have had most of their old branches chopped off.
 The three trees around the cairn recalls the three wooden crosses on Golgotha at the crucifixion of Jesus, and the stone chamber where Christ's body was entombed.
 The painting also alludes to the permanence of the ancient stone landmark, the strength of the oak tree to withstand the storm broken and bowed but not defeated, and the continuity of life in the middle of winter.

 Art critics have interpreted the painting as a meditation on life and death, and on the political situation in Germany following the defeats of Prussia by Napoleon's French army at the twin battles of Jena and Auerstedt in 1806.
 Around the same times, Friedrich was working on his 1807 Tetschen Altar.

 The painting was first owned by the Greifswald University professor Karl Schildener.
-It painting is described in 1828 in the Greifswald academical journal (II, 2, pp. 40–41).
+It is described in 1828 in the Greifswald academical journal (II, 2, pp. 40–41).
 The work was sold at auction in Leipzig in 1845 and acquired by Friedrich's friend and fellow painter Johan Christian Dahl.
 Dahl imitated the work in his own painting, Megalithic Tomb in Winter.
 It was sold from the estate of Dahl's only surviving son, Johann Siegwald Dahl, and acquired by the Galerie Neue Meister in Dresden in 1905.